jeffboody/libai/readme-nn.md

 	dL/dxi = (dL/dy)*(dy/dxi)

-In summary, the backpropagation procedure may be applied by repeating the following steps for each training pattern.
+In summary, the backpropagation algorithm may be applied by repeating the following steps for each training pattern.

 * Forward Pass